elmtree-askmo/cloudcannon-app/content/learn/mathematics/explain-the-rules-for-adding-and-subtracting-exponents-and-provide-an-example-of-each.md

 url: /learn/mathematics/questions/explain-the-rules-for-adding-and-subtracting-exponents-and-provide-an-example-of-each
 score: -1.0
 related_article1:
-    id: 168302
+    id: 168307
-    title: What are common algebraic identities, and how are they used in problem-solving?
+    title: >-
+        What is the impact of coefficients on the behavior of polynomial graphs?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-are-common-algebraic-identities-and-how-are-they-used-in-problemsolving
+    url: /learn/mathematics/questions/what-is-the-impact-of-coefficients-on-the-behavior-of-polynomial-graphs
 related_article2:
-    id: 168302
+    id: 168305
-    title: What are common algebraic identities, and how are they used in problem-solving?
+    title: >-
+        What is the significance of understanding the roots of variables in algebra?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-are-common-algebraic-identities-and-how-are-they-used-in-problemsolving
+    url: /learn/mathematics/questions/what-is-the-significance-of-understanding-the-roots-of-variables-in-algebra
 related_article3:
-    id: 168302
+    id: 168296
-    title: What are common algebraic identities, and how are they used in problem-solving?
+    title: >-
+        Explain how negative exponents are simplified and provide an example.
     subject: Mathematics
-    url: /learn/mathematics/questions/what-are-common-algebraic-identities-and-how-are-they-used-in-problemsolving
+    url: /learn/mathematics/questions/explain-how-negative-exponents-are-simplified-and-provide-an-example
 related_article4:
-    id: 168305
+    id: 168308
-    title: What is the significance of understanding the roots of variables in algebra?
+    title: >-
+        Describe the techniques for rationalizing denominators in expressions with radicals.
     subject: Mathematics
-    url: /learn/mathematics/questions/what-is-the-significance-of-understanding-the-roots-of-variables-in-algebra
+    url: /learn/mathematics/questions/describe-the-techniques-for-rationalizing-denominators-in-expressions-with-radicals
 related_article5:
-    id: 168300
+    id: 168308
-    title: Describe the process of prime factorization and its application in simplifying polynomial expressions.
+    title: >-
+        Describe the techniques for rationalizing denominators in expressions with radicals.
     subject: Mathematics
-    url: /learn/mathematics/questions/describe-the-process-of-prime-factorization-and-its-application-in-simplifying-polynomial-expressions
+    url: /learn/mathematics/questions/describe-the-techniques-for-rationalizing-denominators-in-expressions-with-radicals
 ---

 &nbsp;